 Ensuring bandages are dry at all times is another critical step to helping your pet’s surgical site heal quickly.

 If your cat walks around or goes outside, ensure the bandages are covered with cling wrap or a plastic bag to prevent wet grass or dampness from getting between the bandage and their skin.
 When your pet returns inside, remove the plastic covering, as leaving it on may cause sweat to build up under the bandage, leading to infection.

 The Incision Site

-Cat owners will often find it challenging to stop their pet from scratching, chewing or messing around with the site of their surgical incision.
-A cone-shaped plastic Elizabethan collar (sometimes known as the cone of shame) is an effective option to prevent your pet from licking their wound.
+Cat owners will often find it challenging to stop their pets from scratching, chewing, or messing around with the site of their surgical incision.
+A cone-shaped plastic Elizabethan collar (sometimes known as the cone of shame) is an effective option to prevent your pet from licking its wound.

 Many cats adapt to the collar quickly, but if your pet is struggling to adjust, other options are available.
 Ask your veterinarian about less cumbersome products such as post-op medical pet shirts or donut-style collars.

 The follow-up appointment allows your vet to monitor your pet’s recovery, check for signs of infection, and properly change your cat's bandages.
 Do not skip the follow-up appointment!

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 Please make an appointment with your vet for an accurate diagnosis of your pet's condition.